Girasolo/computational_intelligence/lab3/README.md

 Moreover we apply a random gaussian noise to the paramenters of the parent and add it to the offspring list.

+## Reinforcement Learning:
+The concept behind this algorithm is that an agent learn to take an action (in this case, play a move) with a "trial-and-error" method in a dynamic environment (i.e, the board at a certain state).
+In the Nim case, the agent is able to learn not only by its own moves, but even by the opponent ones, based on the optimal strategy (nimSum).

+## Reinforcement Learning: Agent
+The agent keep track of the history of all the states explored during trials, and even the possible actions it can do in a certain state: these possible actions are paired with a value.
+An action could be chosen by a random choice or based on the maximum value of an action.

+## Reinforcement Learning: Policy to take an action
+Basically, when the agent is taking an action, a random number is generated.
+If its value is less than the "random_factor" variable of the agent, a random possible move is performed.
+Otherwise, we select the best possible move (according to its value) between the enviroment's state possible moves.
+- In a first stage, this random_factor variable is 0.8 (more random moves -> more exploration)
+- When the algorithm reaches the 60% of number of trials, the random_factor is decreased at 0.2 (more "best" moves -> more exploitation)

+## Reinforcement Learning: Learning algorithm
+The learning algorithm consists simply in playing a game between the agent and an opponent player that plays with optimal strategy based on NimSum.
+If it win the game, it receives a reward of +1, otherwise it obtains -1.
+Based on the reward the agent has received, values of the moves played on a certain state in the history are updated.
+This update is based on the reward obtained and a parameter alpha.
+The learning algorithm takes into account also the opponent move and it is performed in two ways: when the agent take the first move, and when the agent doesn't.

+## Some results: soon